 So, let’s look at the list of what makes today’s Republican Party fascist.

 In any democratic society, the most significant voices of authority outside of the ruling government are a free press, the legal system and law enforcement.
-And from the first, Trump tried to undermine the public's faith and trust in them all.
-Because if you can’t trust all the other sources of authority and power in a society, that leaves the strongman leader to say, “If you’re confused, if you don’t know who to trust, then follow me.”
+And from the first, Trump tried to undermine the public's faith and trust in them all and what is accepted as the truth.
+Because if you can’t trust all the other sources of authority and power in a society, and don't have confidence in what the truth is, that leaves the strongman leader to say, “If you’re confused, if you don’t know who to trust, then follow me.”
 Trump’s near-daily calls of "fake news" had no purpose other than to make the public lose faith in independent, investigative news coverage.
 Even to the extent of wanting a change in libel laws.
 He went so far as to call the free press "the enemy of the people."
 We saw, too, Trump's attacks on the judiciary, questioning decisions because of a judge's heritage.
 There were his attacks to undercut judicial decisions for not being made by "elected officials" – along with continual tweet storms and speeches lashing out to challenge the legitimacy of court rulings and "so-called judges."
 All done to undermine trust in the judiciary.
 And from the first, back during the presidential campaign, were Trump's unrelenting denials in findings by the entire breadth of the intelligence community.
 His claims of fictitious "deep state" illegal conspiracies by the FBI were themselves solely intended to strip those law enforcement services of credibility.
 On stage with Russian strongman Vladimir Putin, Trump actually said he chose to believe America’s enemy Putin over all U.S. intel services.
 Not to mention his firings of the FBI Director, as well as FBI and Justice Department officials for reasons of claimed bias -- all the more critical since they were the ones investigating him, most particularly his continual attacks on the Special Prosecutor in charge of that very investigation.
 All to subvert confidence in the legitimacy of any findings of that investigation.
 And yet, after doing all he could and then leaving office, having fired and stripped FBI Deputy Director Andrew McCabe of all privileges due him, McCabe sued – and won, with everything taken from him by Trump returned.
 And for all of these things, all of them, there was not a voice of outrage raised by a single voice among elected Republican officials in Congress.
 Total silence and support by the entire Republican Party.

 Which doesn’t even include Trump and the Republican Party’s further attacks to discredit two other significant sources of authority in the country that challenged his “power” – science leadership and election sanctity.
 In the former, during a pandemic that has killed 750,000 Americans so far, Trump and Republicans regularly demeaned (and continue to) the advice of one of the world experts on disease, Dr. Anthony Fauci, trying to demean his authority and instead make Trump – the man who suggested drinking bleach, injecting disinfectants and exposing oneself to deadly UV rays -- the leading voice on science.
 To this day, the Republican Party still pushes useless, dangerous faux-remedies like hydroxychloroquine and sheep drench, while supporting riots against masks, all to undermine science.
 And it is a pure fascist 101 tactic out of the Fascist Playbook to try to discredit elections, as Trump and Republicans officials throughout the country have done to create distrust in the results, election officials, certification of votes, recounts, fake-audits, and even court rulings in 60 lawsuits that Trump and Republicans filed and lost.
 To this day, a year after the election, Trump and many, if not most Republicans officials still refuse to accept the certified and recounted results of the election, relentlessly crying “fraud” without have a shred of evidence they could present in court, in order to sew fascist discord in the American public – standard GOP practice now, to the degree of claiming fake “voter fraud” even before elections take place.
 Distrust of election results is their point, though only if they lose, keep me in power.
 Keep us in power.
 And if that doesn’t work, let’s pass Republican laws to suppress voter participation, perhaps the most sacred of American rights.
 And put our partisans in charge of determining the results.